Salford Credit Union is here to help you achieve your financial goals

 There are also NATIONAL organisations set up to help:

-- The Money Advice Service offers unbiased information on managing your money.
+- The Money helper Service the government backed site which offers unbiased information on managing your money and pensions.

 - National Debtline can offer free independent advice on how best to deal with your debts.